pressly/papi.js/README.md

 Included is an XDomain distribution of Papi.js which will work on older browsers that do not properly support CORS (IE8 and IE9) located at `dist/papi.xdomain.js`.

+**NOTE** Because IE8 is ECMASCRIPT version 3 You will need to include es5-shim and es5-sham as well https://github.com/es-shims/es5-shim

 ## Install